-A Mean Corpuscular Hemoblobin (MCH) is a blood test that measures the average amount of hemoglobin in a blood cell.
-It is done by adding a reagent to a blood specimen and assessing the color it produces.
+The MCH blood test measures the average amount of hemoglobin in a blood cell.
+The acronym is short for "mean corpuscular hemoglobin", and the test is done by adding a reagent to a blood specimen and assessing the color it produces.

 MCH is ordered as part of a complete blood count (CBC).
 It is typically ordered to determine the the type of anemia that a patient has, whether it is hyperchromic, normochromic or hypochromic anemia.